awsdocs/aws-doc-sdk-examples/README.md

 Within each directory, you will find SDK-specific instructions for understanding and invoking example code.

-## Invoking example code
+## Invoke example code
 To invoke this example code, you must have an AWS account.
 For more information about creating an account, see [AWS Free Tier](https://aws.amazon.com/free/).

 You must also have AWS credentials configured.
-For steps on using the CLI to configure credentials, see [CLI Configuration basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
+For steps on using the AWS Command Line Interface (AWS CLI) to configure credentials, see [CLI Configuration basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

-## ⚠️ Usage Disclaimer
+## ⚠️ Usage disclaimer
 These code examples interact with services that may incur charges to your AWS account.
 For more information, see [AWS Pricing](https://aws.amazon.com/pricing/).

-Additionally, example code may theoretically modify or delete existing AWS resources.
-As a matter of due diligence:
+Additionally, example code might theoretically modify or delete existing AWS resources.
+As a matter of due diligence, do the following:
  * Be aware of the resources that these examples create or delete.
  * Be aware of the costs that might be charged to your account as a result.
  * Back up your important data.

 ## Other examples
-Additionally, this repository contains sample code for non-SDK AWS tooling:
+Additionally, this repository contains sample code for the following AWS tooling:

 | folder                                | service                                  |
 |---------------------------------------|------------------------------------------|